What is Job Costing?

 Job costing is a process of finding out the cost that is associated with a job or work, which helps analyze the applicable per unit cost of each job in the entire production.
 The job can be understood as a specific work or contract or batch, which is done or completed to achieve any goal.

-In cost, when the specific orders costing is applicable, that time for some products the experts try to find out job costing or contract costing of the product to get the exact costing of the particular work.
-It is very popular in those industries where the production is done in batches.
+In cost, when the specific orders costing is applicable, that time for some products, the experts try to find out job costing or contract costing of the product to get the exact costing of the particular work.
+It is prevalent in those industries where the production is done in batches.

-The treatment of abnormal loss is also covered by the job costing mechanism.
-The job cost sheet helps the inventory manager to have a track on its inventory and he can intimate the management when required to avoid any delay in the production.
+The treatment of abnormal loss is also covered in this.
+This type of sheet helps the inventory manager to have a track on its inventory, and he can intimate the management when required to avoid any delay in the production.

 The following are the list of components.